WildernessLabs/Documentation/docs/Hardware/Reference/Algorithms/Proportional_Integral_Derivative/index.md

 #### Proportional Corrective Action

 The proportional calculation is the simplest of all; it simply multiplies the error factor by a specified proportion multiplier.
-For instance, if the error is 25, and the `ProportionGain` is set to `0.8`, then the output gain would be adjusted by `25 * 0.8`, or `20`.
+For instance, if the error is `25`, and the `ProportionGain` is set to `0.8`, then the output gain would be adjusted by `25 * 0.8`, or `20`.

-##### Proportional Effect
+##### Effect of the Proportional Correction

-[explanation of what it does]
+Changing the 	`ProportionalGain` generally affects how strongly the controller responds to error.
+A higher `ProportionalGain` means that the controller will send a larger power change in response to a system change away from target.
+Systems that are resistant to change and therefore need stronger inputs will require a higher value, but systems that change easily may require subtle changes and will do better with smaller values.

+When tuning the `ProportionalGain`, a good starting place for the value is `1`.

 #### Integral Corrective Action